Plaid accelerator announces inaugural cohort of fintech startups – TechCrunch

 - Global Data Consortium is building a process for global digital identity verification for businesses.
 Co-founded by Bill Spruill and Charles Gaddy, the startup is building a data supplier network of more than 200 sources to help build a standard of processes around digital identity verification.
 “As we continue to scale our platform it’s important to make sure our technical infrastructure continues to be enterprise-ready.
 Plaid’s engineering expertise and knowledge will prove useful to our team to help us plan and execute around our next level of service support architecture,” Spruill told TechCrunch.

-- Guidefi is a marketplace focused on connecting communities of color to culturally-savvy financial advisors.
-Led by Charlene Fadirepo, the financial wellness startup doesn’t charge for matches to advisors, but only begins pricing once services begini.
+- Guidefi is a marketplace focused on connecting communities of color to culturally savvy financial advisors.
+Led by Charlene Fadirepo, the financial wellness startup doesn’t charge for matches to advisors, but only charges money once services begin.

 - OfColor wants to be the go-to enterprise wellness platform for employees of color.
 Founder Yemi Rose tells TechCrunch that “a lot of companies we encounter generally pride themselves on being colorblind in their HR benefit practices, in spite of outcomes that show a different approach is needed…our biggest hurdle is education.”
 The startup focuses on features like a personalized financial manager as well as loans that allow employees to maximize their 401(k) contribution.